needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 ### Measure.Scope()

-Measures execution time for the scope as a single time, for both synchronous and asynchronous methods.
+Measures execution time for the scope as a single time, for both synchronous and coroutine methods.

 #### Example 1: Measuring a scope; execution time is measured for everything in the using statement